#1 Eyes Will Go Where Skin Shows

 If you choose to wear make-up, light to natural application tends to work best.
 More importantly though, wear the amount of make-up that makes you feel most comfortable and confident.

 As far as hair styling goes, a style with full body works best.
-Waves or curls can help add texture, but straight hair with a little volume looks good as well.
+Waves or curls can help add texture, but straight hair with some volume at the roots looks good as well.
 If you have long hair, wearing it down will help frame your face.

 #6 Fitted Clothing